eoastafurov/Iris-Inference-Mediapipe/readme.md

 Feel free to use this code in your purposes

-Note: a newer version of iris model build can be found here: https://hub.docker.com/u/eoastafurov1
+Note: iris model addon in mediapipe python framework build here: https://hub.docker.com/u/eoastafurov1

 ----
 ##### All face landmarks: